Say Nothing (book)

-Say Nothing: A True Story of Murder and Memory in Northern Ireland is a 2018 book by writer and journalist Patrick Radden Keefe.
-It focuses on the Troubles in Northern Ireland.
-It spent six weeks on The New York Times Best Seller list and received widespread critical acclaim.
+Say Nothing: A True Story of Murder and Memory in Northern Ireland is a 2018 book by the American journalist Patrick Radden Keefe.
+It focuses on the 1972 abduction and murder of Jean McConville during the Troubles in Northern Ireland.
+It spent six weeks on The New York Times Best Seller list and received acclaim.
 It was adapted into a 2024 limited series for Hulu and Disney+.

 Summary

-Say Nothings subject is The Troubles in Northern Ireland, with the 1972 abduction and murder of Jean McConville as a central focus.
+Say Nothings subject is the Troubles in Northern Ireland, with the 1972 abduction and murder of Jean McConville as a central focus.
 The book describes the lives of Dolours Price, Marian Price, Brendan Hughes, Gerry Adams, and Jean McConville's children.
 Through these figures, it offers a history of the Troubles as a whole: the civil rights movement and the turn to violence at the end of the 1960s, the Provisional IRA's bombing campaign, the 1981 hunger strike, the peace process and the opposition it faced within the republican movement, and the post-conflict struggle to understand crimes like McConville's murder.
 The book also details the efforts of the Belfast Project to research and investigate the events of the conflict, which was led by Anthony McIntyre, Ed Moloney, and Robert Keating O'Neill at Boston College.
 Keefe began researching and writing the book after reading an obituary of Dolours Price in 2013.

-Title

-The book's title is taken from the poem "Whatever You Say, Say Nothing" by Irish Nobel laureate Seamus Heaney from his collection North (1975).
+The title is taken from the poem "Whatever You Say, Say Nothing" by Irish Nobel laureate Seamus Heaney from his collection North (1975).

 Publication

 Say Nothing was first published by the William Collins imprint of HarperCollins on 1 November 2018.
-It was later published in the US by Doubleday on 26 February 2019.
+It was published in the US by Doubleday on 26 February 2019.

 The book debuted at number five on The New York Times Combined Print & E-Book Nonfiction best-sellers list on 17 March 2019.
 It spent six weeks on the list.
 Say Nothing also debuted at number seven on The New York Times Hardcover Nonfiction best-sellers list on 17 March 2019, and spent six weeks on the list.